NOVEMBER 2019 - MARCH 2020

 The Contingency Plan’s partner communities employed strategies to make their production processes more profitable and more sustainable, with a view of offering cleaner and close to organic products in both crop farming and animal breeding.
 These were the main achievements of the Food Production line of action:

-- They learned how to implement simple, natural, and clean pest control strategies for their crops.
+They learned how to implement cost-effective, simple, natural, and clean pest control strategies for their crops.

 The beneficiaries of the marketing line of action recognized and implemented strategies before, during, and after establishing their peasant markets, improving their commercial effectiveness.
 The following are the highlights of this line of action:

-The beneficiaries strengthened, and in 3 cases founded, a total of 20 organizations.
-Through these organizations, they carried out collective activities with greater formality and increased possibilities for growth under the cooperative modality.
+The beneficiaries strengthened, and in 3 cases founded, a total of 28 productive organizations.
+Through these organizations, they carried out collective activities with greater formality and increased possibilities for growth under the cooperative modality, which at the territorial level contributed to the strengthening of local governance networks.
 These are the organizations that were most strengthened:

 - Nearly 40 women from Anorí, now certified as nurserywomen, founded the multi-active cooperative COOMULSEPAZ.
 Through this cooperative, they will be able to continue the project of the municipal nursery of Anorí, whose infrastructure they recovered during the Contingency Plan.
 The cooperative will be able to submit diverse projects to the local, departmental and national authorities to contribute to the sustainable development of their territory.

-- The legal constitution of the Agroecoturistic Cooperative of the Río Anchicayá basin (CORTUCÁN) was supported.
-CORTUCÁN is made up of families registered in the National Comprehensive Program for the Substitution of Illicit Crops (PNIS), from the La Cascada municipality of Dagua.
-These familes live in the Farallones National Park and seek to boost eco-tourism in the area.
+The legal constitution of the Agroecoturistic Cooperative of the Río Anchicayá basin (CORTUCÁN) was supported.
+CORTUCÁN is made up, among others, of families registered in the National Comprehensive Program for the Substitution of Illicit Crops (PNIS), from the La Cascada municipality of Dagua.
+These familes live in the Farallones de Cali National Park and seek to boost eco-tourism in the area.

 - The pre-cooperative, COOPNIS, was created, bringing together all the cooperatives of marketers in the municipalities of Dagua, El Dovio, Bolívar and Miranda, which became partners of the Contingency Plan.
 The establishment of COOPNIS will make it possible, for members to bring their products to scale from regional markets to more developed, centralized markets.